ketsueki33/notes-vault/NextJS/Architecture.md

 export const runtime = 'edge' // 'nodejs'(default)
 ```

-Depending on the above-discussed factors, such as the rendering environment, and the time period ( build and run time ), ==NextJS provides three strategies for rendering on the server:==
+Depending on the above-discussed factors, such as the rendering environment, and the time period ( build and run time ), **NextJS provides three strategies for rendering on the server:**

 #### 1. Static Site Generation
 SSG happens at build time on the server.